-PI Biosketch: Dr. Haibo Zhai is the Roy & Caryl Cline Chair of Engineering, Environment and Natural Resources and an Associate Professor at the University of Wyoming (UW).
-He is also Adjunct Faculty in the School of Energy Resources at UW and in the Department of Engineering and Public Policy at Carnegie Mellon University (CMU).
-Prior to moving to Wyoming, he was a research professor at CMU and also a key developer of the Integrated Environmental Control Model (IECM), a widely used power plant modeling tool developed by CMU for the U.S. Department of Energy’s National Energy Technology Laboratory.
+PI Biosketch: Dr. Haibo Zhai is the Roy & Caryl Cline Distinguished Chair in Engineering and a Professor in Environmental Engineering at the University of Wyoming (UW).
+He is also Adjunct Faculty in the School of Energy Resources and the School of Computing at UW and in the Department of Engineering and Public Policy at Carnegie Mellon University (CMU).
+Prior to moving to UW, he was a research professor at CMU and also a key developer of the Integrated Environmental Control Model (IECM), a widely used power plant modeling tool developed by CMU for the U.S. Department of Energy’s National Energy Technology Laboratory.
 Now he serves as Director for IECM development under an agreement between CMU and UW.
 His work on carbon capture and storage has been referenced in the U.S. national rulemaking for controlling power sector carbon dioxide emissions and in the IPCC sixth assessment report.
 He has been invited as an ad-hoc reviewer by the U.S. National Academies of Sciences, Engineering, and Medicine, 40+ academic journals, and numerous research funding agencies, including the National Science Foundation (U.S.), the U.S. Department of Energy, the Dutch Research Council (Netherlands), the Knowledge Foundation (Sweden), and the National Science Centre (Poland).
 He also serves on the advisory board of iScience, an interdisciplinary journal of Cell Press.
 He was an appointed member of the Transportation Research Board’s Standing Committee on Transportation and Air Quality (2011-2020).
 He holds a Ph.D. in environmental engineering from North Carolina State University.

 Postdoctoral Research Staff: Dr. Ayush Singh, Dr. Jeff Anderson, Dr. Manish Maurya